 Lithuanian Heritage – A bi-monthly magazine geared toward those of Lithuanian descent on a variety of topics.

 Between Shades of Gray– Ruta Sepetys (no, not Fifty Shades of Grey!)
-This is an internationally acclaimed NY Times best seller is a young adult book about the life of a Lithuanian teenager who is deported to Siberia after World War II.
+This is an internationally acclaimed NY Times bestseller is a young adult book about the life of a Lithuanian teenager who is deported to Siberia after World War II.
 This is a piece of history brought to life in a beautiful, human story and has been translated in to over 27 languages.
 A must read-or see the Hollywood movie Ashes in the Snow based on the book.

 Here is a good link to learn more about the Jewish Community of Lithuania.